sergiusens/snappy-docs/core/usage.md

 A store can contain both public and private snaps.

-Anybody can publish a snap, but store searches will only find snaps that are published to the `stable` release channel (and therefore have been reviewed and judged to be of good quality -- so users can install them without concern).
+Anybody can publish a snap, but doing a store search will only find snaps that are published to the `stable` release channel (and therefore have been reviewed and judged to be of good quality -- so users can install them without concerns).

 Searches look for matches in the snap name or description: